Janfel/mealy/README.md

 # mealy

-Module for using Mealy Machines.
+Library for using Mealy Machines.